 Killian Donnelly On Stage - Theatre Credits, Bio and Tickets

 Born in County Meath, Ireland, in 1984, Killian Donnelly is an Irish actor and singer.
-Over the last decade, Donnelly has become a West End leading man, best known for starring in Memphis and Kinky Boots.
-In 2021, Donnelly will star as The Phantom when The Phantom of the Opera returns to Her Majesty’s Theatre.
+Over the last decade, Donnelly has become a West End leading man, best known for starring in Memphis, Kinky Boots and The Phantom of the Opera.

 Growing up, Donnelly expressed keen interest in performing.
 If he wasn’t singing on stage with local groups, he’d be practicing on the piano and guitar.
 He became a regular in Irish productions, starring in The Wireman, Singin’ in the Rain and West Side Story.
 While on stage in Ireland, he was scouted by a theatre agency, with Donnelly moving to London shortly after.